EldoElobolobo/bohemia/guides/guide_odkx_server.md

 3. Click on `Add new attribute` which should show a pull-down menu and then select `memberUid`.
 4. Enter the `memberUid` of the user, _this is the 'username' you created_, and then update the object.
+5. Do the same for other gidNumbers of relevance.

 #### Creating Admin User